mdn/content/files/en-us/learn/javascript/client-side_web_apis/browser_storage_limits_and_eviction_criteria/index.md

 ## How much data can be stored?

 > **Note:** The quotas documented below only apply to non private browser windows.
-In a private browser window, quotas are calculated differently and are usually much lower.
+Browsers may apply different quotas in private browser windows.

 ### Cookies